Chapter 1 — Getting Started

 3. A surface effect — Voronoi cut-through, hex lattice, gyroid, etc.

-4. A printer profile — Bambu Lab, Prusa, Eazao, WASP, 3D Potter, or a custom build plate.
+4. A printer profile — Bambu Lab, Prusa, Elegoo, Eazao, WASP, 3D Potter, Stoneflower, or a custom build plate.

-Output is a watertight STL or OBJ ready for any clay slicer.
+Output is a watertight STL or OBJ ready for any slicer — Bambu Studio, PrusaSlicer, Cura, Lychee, the OEM clay-printer apps, or your favourite custom flow.
 Your design never leaves your machine; everything runs locally in the desktop app and in-browser in the demo.

 First launch